irinatu17/MyCookBook/README.md

 #### Delete account
 Once the "delete account" button on the account settings page is clicked, the modal shows up asking to confirm if the user is sure wans to delete account.
 To verify it, user have to provide the password and after clicking "delete account" button, the account is removed from the users collection.
 All the recipes created by this user are removed from the recipes collection as well.
 #### Footer
-The footer features links to the social media which open in a new tab (by using 'target="_blank").
+The footer features links to the social media which open in a new tab (by using `'target="_blank"`).
+#### 404 and 500 error pages
+Custom 404 and 500 pages contains short information about the error and a button "Back Home".
+As well as that, it displays navbar that allows users easily come back to any page if they are got lost.

 ### Features Left to Implement
 There are some features that I was not able to implement due to time time constraints, but would like to do it in future.
 Both of these features are can be seen in my initial wireframes.